All About Us: Living and Growing

-All About Us: Living and Growing is a British Sex and Relationships Education series for 5–13 year olds published by Channel 4 on VHS and DVD.
+All About Us: Living and Growing is a British Sex and Relationships Education programme for 5–13 year olds published by Channel 4 on VHS and DVD including worksheets for use in class.
 The series is often referred to by its short name of Living and Growing.
-It covers the differences between a boy and a girl, Puberty, how babies are made and how babies are born.
-The programmes were put into units 1, 2, 3 and 4.
+It covers the differences between a boy and a girl, puberty, how babies are made and how babies are born.
+The programme was put into units 1, 2, 3 and 4.

+Units

-In the first three units the programme includes gently introducing sex education to younger children, through puberty and birth, to media images, same-sex relationships and teenage pregnancy.
+The first three units the programme includes gently introducing sex education to younger children, through puberty and birth, to media images, same-sex relationships and teenage pregnancy.
 The fourth unit covers puberty and body image in more detail, with a focus on maintaining a healthy mind and body.